turingH/aera-v3-audit/cheat_list.md

 ### Slippage Hooks
 24. () Trades call `_enforceSlippageLimitAndDailyLoss` which
   1. checks per-trade slippage limit,
  2. updates and checks cumulative daily loss,
  3. resets daily counters when a new day starts.
+  4. executes only when `valueBefore > valueAfter` because `_enforceSlippageLimitAndDailyLossLog` returns early for profitable trades, preventing underflow.
+See `BaseSlippageHooks.sol` lines 154-166.

 ### KyberSwapDexHooks Fee Configuration
 25. () `_processSwapHooks` rejects any fee receivers: